 This building style was also used by many locations of Ray's Kingburger drive-ins scattered through out North Carolina and Southern Virginia (see notes on Ray's Kingburger).
 It is not known if the original architect hired by Bill Kenney, who shared his building plans to Fish Miller, also shared his plans with the founding owners of Ray's Kingburgers.
 It is reasonable to believe, based on visual appearences, that the type of building used for Ray's Kingburger locations is identical to that used by early Kenney's and Biff-Burgers in the region.

 Today, many of these former Rays' Kingburger locations within North Carolina and Virginia still exists as other businesses.
 Such locations include: Mt.
-Airy and Kinston in North Carolina, and Blacksburg, Virigina.
+Airy and Kingston in North Carolina, and Blacksburg, Virginia.